Do you love that Outback Steakhouse Brown Bread? I have the perfect copycat version that tastes just as good as the restaurant version.

 Copycat Outback Steakhouse Brown Bread

-I have just recently started making copycat versions of Outback Steakhouse recipes.
+I have just recently started making copycat versions of recipes from the Outback menu.
 We made their amazing blooming onion recipe not too long ago and it is definitely a favorite.

 Now — we are tackling this delicious brown bread.